serviejs/popsicle/README.md

 ### Handling Responses

-Popsicle responses can be handled in multiple ways.
-Promises, node-style callbacks and streams (node only) are all supported.
+Promises and node-style callbacks are supported.

 #### Promises